PeteGashek/test-mvn-sam-example/README.md

 - Start karaf with sam-server and connected datasource .
 - Deploy recoString.war into Tomcat .
 - With soapUI create request and type the string .

+To run the client you need to cd into client directory and type in console :

+        mvn exec:java